Math Says Don't Slow Down At Red Lights

 Should I Really Not Slow Down At Red Lights?

+You need to decide for yourself how you’ll balance this tradeoff between energy efficiency and human life.
 For myself, I’ll probably brake a little bit harder than I would have before knowing this, but nothing too crazy.
-Human intuition about how you should behave is actually pretty great at taking all of these factors into account, so I probably wasn’t really far off from the true optimum at the start.
+Human intuition about how you should behave is actually pretty great at taking all of these factors into account, so I probably wasn’t really far off from the true optimum all along.